IPvSean/masksfordocs/docs/fund.md

 - Buy filament and deliver and email me [sean.cavanaugh@masksfordocs.com](sean.cavanaugh@masksfordocs.com).
 I can coordinate with where it needs to go.

-   -[Prusament PETG Orange for PPE 1kg ](https://shop.prusa3d.com/en/prusament/1243-prusament-petg-orange-for-ppe-1kg.html) sean.cavanaugh@masksfordocs.com
+   - [Prusament PETG Orange for PPE 1kg ](https://shop.prusa3d.com/en/prusament/1243-prusament-petg-orange-for-ppe-1kg.html)

 # More information